Business born in a pandemic now transforming lives.

 “We are proud to be able to recognise the brokers that have been leading the way and celebrate the individuals and companies that have been going above and beyond for their clients.”

-Samuel Philipos, Founder and Principal Mortgage Broker at Benevolence Financial Group, said that he was proud to be named as a finalist in the Australian Broking Awards 2020.
+Samuel Philipos, Founder and Principal Mortgage Broker at BFG, said that he is proud to be one of the finalists for this award.

 “Benevolence Financial Group’s recognition for our excellent contribution to the mortgage broking industry reinforces the strength of our service and dedication to connecting with the community and engaging with clients,” Samuel added.

-The winners of the Australian Broking Awards 2020 will be announced on Thursday evening, 16 July 2020.
+The Australian Broking Awards 2020 will announce the winners on Thursday evening, 16th of July 2020.